Varity

 Varity was a Canadian multinational manufacturing company, created in 1986 from the remains of Massey Ferguson (MF) of Toronto, Ontario, Canada.
-Varity also owned Perkins Engines, headquartered in Peterborough, England, and Kelsey-Hayes, headquartered in Romulus, Michigan, as well as subsidiaries in many countries.
+Varity also owned Perkins Engines, headquartered in Peterborough, England, and Kelsey-Hayes Company, headquartered in Romulus, Michigan, as well as subsidiaries in many countries.
 After a period of corporate losses left MF insolvent, Varity was formed to detach the ownership of insolvent Massey Ferguson from its liabilities, including pension plans, and enable the Massey Ferguson brand and several subsidiaries to continue as working entities.
 By the year 2000, Varity itself was defunct, having successfully sold off its divisions.

 Decline of Massey Ferguson

 In the 1970s, Massey Ferguson, based in a large Toronto complex dating from the 1850s, was one of few Canadian multinational companies, profitable on sales on over CA$1 billion annually.
 It had started a program of investments in industries other than farm implements, and outside of North America.
 It was one of the companies controlled by the Canadian Argus Corporation holding company.
 When Conrad Black obtained control of Argus and Massey in 1978, he proceeded on a program of cost-cutting with a plan to make MF more profitable and recession-resistant.
 In its history, Massey Ferguson generally only provided a profit of under four per-cent per year and Black's plan was to improve the balance sheet.
 Black installed Victor A. Rice as the new president.
 The year was disastrous, with an operating loss of CA$200 million, and the closure of its Akron, Ohio plant.
 However, recovery efforts, including the closing of plants and off-shore subsidiaries were ineffective.
 By 1980, the company was insolvent, heavily in debt, and Black exited his involvement from the company, donating his shares to the MF pension plan.

 Rice closed a further seven plants (laying off 12,000 workers) and fired 15 vice-presidents.
 In 1981, the company completed a US$715 million refinancing plan with lenders in Canada, France and Britain.
 The company continued to lose money, but reduced its losses.
 Its third-quarter of 1983 saw a loss of $11.9 million, compared to $227 million in 1982.
 While divesting and closing farm equipment plants, it made a move to beef up its Perkins Engines Division, completing the purchase of Rolls-Royce Diesels International Division for US$28.5 million.

 The Massey Ferguson complex in Toronto, dating to the 1850s, by this time is little used and is being prepared for redevelopment.
 In 1985, Massey Ferguson proposes a $400 million redevelopment plan and gets the site rezoned for commercial, industrial and residential uses.
 In 1988, the 8 ha site is sold to Counsel Property Corp of Toronto.